 Symptoms of postpartum depression include changes in appetite, anxious thoughts, uncontrollable crying, changes in sleep, disinterest in normal day to day activities, difficulty getting out of bed, mood swings, difficulty concentrating and making decisions, and thoughts of self-harm.
 Because postpartum depression is so common, doctors are beginning to screen women much earlier so they can get adequate treatment sooner.
 If a woman experiences these symptoms for two weeks or longer, she should be evaluated by a medical professional to see if she may be experiencing postpartum depression.

 Thankfully, there are many ways to help women with postpartum depression.
-Here are some of the best ways to treat the mood disorder.
+Here are some of the best ways to treat mood disorders.

 Antidepressants are usually the first line of defense in battling postpartum depression.
 There is nothing shameful about taking medicine to treat mood disorders.
 Many mothers only need antidepressants temporarily, as their mood stabilizes postpartum.
 If you are breastfeeding, there are still antidepressants available that will not cause harm to your baby.
 And remember, when starting any new medication, don’t expect results overnight.
 Antidepressants can take up to three weeks before patients see the full benefits.

 There are many forms of psychotherapy available to treat postpartum depression.
 Interpersonal therapy is thought to be the most effective form of treatment.
-IBT usually lasts for 3 or 4 months, and teaches women how to effectively manage grief, transitioning roles, conflict, and interpersonal deficits.
-Cognitive behavioral therapy is another way to treat postpartum depression.
+IBT usually lasts for 3 or 4 months and teaches women how to effectively manage grief, transitioning roles, conflict, and interpersonal deficits.
+Cognitive-behavioral therapy is another way to treat postpartum depression.
 CBT therapists work with new mothers to assess their thought patterns and learn to recognize false thoughts.
-Cognitive behavioral therapy can involve mindfulness, meditation, relaxation techniques, and thought stopping.
+Cognitive-behavioral therapy can involve mindfulness, meditation, relaxation techniques, and thought to stop.
 Ask your doctor for a referral for a therapist if you need one!

 There are many local support groups for women dealing with postpartum depression.
 Joining a group can help women realize they are not alone, and their feelings are valid.
 A depression support group can provide a safe space to openly discuss feelings and anxieties associated with postpartum depression that women may feel uncomfortable talking about with friends or family members out of fear of judgment.
 If you want to join a support group, your OB or your child’s pediatrician can probably connect you with resources for local groups.